New York Yankees vs. Tampa Bay Rays Results, Stats, and Recap - August 8, 2020 Gametracker

 Jose Martinez followed with a two-run homer on the 107th pitch from a clearly tiring Cole.
-The ace stared in disbelief and went into a squat as Martinez's drive left the ballpark.
+The right-hander stared in disbelief and went into a squat as Martinez's drive left the ballpark.

 ''Obviously pitch count got up there,'' Cole said. ''I wasn't able to finish the outing the way we wanted to.
 They just ran the count.''

-Soon after Yankees manager Aaron Boone took a slow walk to mound to replace Cole with Chad Green (2-0), who got the win after allowing one run over 1 1/3 innings.
+Soon after Boone took a slow walk to mound to replace Cole with Chad Green (2-0), who got the win after allowing one run over 1 1/3 innings.

 ''He was really good,'' Boone said of Cole. ''Credit to them, they made him work.
 A couple mistakes there at the end cost him.''